 I can…recall from memory, nearly word for word, most conversations I have.

 My greatest accomplishment…My youngest daughter was diagnosed in utero with a critical congenital heart defect.
 My wife and I were told she would need three open-heart surgeries, one immediately after birth.
 After significant research and advice, we decided to travel to Children’s Hospital of Philadelphia for her birth and treatment, which meant we had to relocate to Philadelphia for two months, a month before birth and one after for recovery.
 At that time, as a lawyer, I was a litigator, which meant I helped people fight all day.
 With the magnitude of what was happening with our daughter and seeing other families in the hospital with their fragile children, I was compelled to do something more with my legal skills.
 It was then, that I decided to go back to school to earn an advanced legal degree, LL.M., in Estate Planning and Elder Law, and refocus my areas of practice to estate planning, special needs planning, and elder law.
-In a broad sense, the decision to take Zoe to Philadelphia was responsible for two of my greatest accomplishments: The fact that three heart surgeries later, Zoe is now 9 years old, thriving, loving her hip hop and jazz-funk dance classes; and that I’ve since contributed to building a successful law practice doing what I love and helping individuals and their families.
+In a broad sense, the decision to take Zoe to Philadelphia was responsible for two of my greatest accomplishments: The fact that three heart surgeries later, Zoe is now 12 years old, thriving, and enjoying hanging out with friends, swimming, and playing volleyball; and that I’ve since contributed to building a successful law practice doing what I love and helping individuals and their families.

 Quote me: “There is always opportunity in the crisis.”